annotation/text-fabric/docs/Api/General.md

         *   bugs may be discovered
         *   the syntax of quantifiers may change

-    ??? abstract "Quantifiers are conditions"
+    ??? info "Quantifiers are conditions"
         Quantifiers are a powerful kind of conditions in templates.

         They state conditions on a given atom in your template.